 12. Party the Night Away

 In the Sassi, you won’t find a lot of nightclubs or crazy nightlife, but there are some really great cocktail bars.
-If you’re looking for fun things to do in Matera at night, head to one of these cocktail bars.
+If you’re looking for fun things to do in Matera at night, head to one of these bars.

 We came across Area 8 one night after a late dinner and the place was packed with people enjoying handcrafted cocktails, food, and music.